 Vitamin C helps protect the immune system and prevent scurvy.
 Dandelion contains a decent amount of Vitamin C, approximately 19.2mg per cup.
 It’s crucial to include a variety of Vitamin C rich foods in your guinea pig’s regular diet.

-Dandelion also contains plenty of Vitamins A and K, which are responsible for aspects like healthy vision and blood clotting.
+Dandelion also contains significant amounts of Vitamins A and K, which are responsible for aspects like healthy vision, blood clotting, and strong bones.

-Minerals like iron and magnesium play an important role in the body and are often hard to find in common vegetables and fruits.
+Minerals like iron and magnesium play an essential role in all parts of the body and are often hard to find in common vegetables and fruits.

 Dandelions Are Antioxidant-Rich